Border

 Does Wyoming follow comparative negligence rules?

 Yes.
-Wyoming follows a modified comparative negligence rule.
-If you are partially responsible for an accident, your compensation may be reduced based on your percentage of fault.
-If you are found to be more than 50% responsible, you may not be able to recover damages.
+Wyoming uses a modified comparative negligence rule.
+If you are partially at fault, your recovery is reduced by your percentage of fault.
+If you are found more than 50% responsible, you cannot recover damages.
+Insurance companies aggressively try to push claimants past this threshold, which is why having an attorney document your case from the start matters.

-What types of personal injury cases are common in Wyoming?
+What types of personal injury cases are most common in Wyoming?

-How much does it cost to hire a personal injury lawyer in Wyoming?
+How much does a Wyoming personal injury attorney cost?

 Featured cities in Wyoming